RhiannonH26/Surface-Kinetic-Monte-Carlo-/README.md

 The current state of the software makes the following assumptions:
 - The gas is sufficiently saturated such that adsorption is not time-dependent
 - Lateral interactions between adsorbates are negligible
-- Only adsorption events are possible
+- Only adsorption and desorption events are possible

 It is also currently only capable of running a simulation on a surface where the active sites are equal (i.e. adsorption and desorption for